nsrau/azure-docs.it-it/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Soluzione

-Attualmente non esiste una soluzione per questo problema.
+Attualmente non è disponibile alcuna soluzione per questo problema.

 ## <a name="general-errors"></a>Errori generali

-### <a name="scenario-onboarding-fails-with-the-message---the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenario: l'onboarding ha esito negativo con il messaggio.
-Impossibile abilitare la soluzione
+### <a name="scenario-onboarding-fails-with-the-message-the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenario: l'onboarding ha esito negativo con il messaggio "Impossibile abilitare la soluzione"

 #### <a name="issue"></a>Problema